DrSquidX/DatCord/README.md

 * Anti Spam               - Spammers will get kicked!

+* Special Client Script   - Official Client script used for connecting to the server.

 # Secure Password Storage
 Due to some recent learning of SQL, I have changed my old way of password storage of a plain text file, to a more advanced alternative - SQL Databases.
 This way I can store passwords in a more secure way, where the server would have to run a certain SQL Command to extract a username and password from the Database(this command is similar to "select * from users).
 This password storage system is more quick than the old text file system, as I can run a certain SQL Command to extract, remove or insert something in the Database, whereas I would have to read a whole text file to extract information from it(this would be worse if the server had a lot of clients, as the reading of the file would take very long).
 This system is more secure than any system I have made so far.